sanjanascorner/Classification-of-Satellite-images/README.md

 #### Summary -

 #### Course concepts used -
-1. Preprocessing by using grayscale conversion.
+1. Preprocessing by using grayscale conversion,median filtering and histogram equalization
 2. Spatial Filtering concepts such as Gaussian Filtering,Thresholding and Edge Detection.
 3. Morphological Operations such as Closing.